MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-rotate-certificates.md

 1. Select **Access Control (IAM)** and select the **AzureStack-AppService-<guid>** application

-1. Take a note of the **Object ID** this is the id of the Service Principal which must be updated in ADFS.
+1. Take a note of the **Object ID**, this value is the ID of the Service Principal that must be updated in ADFS.

 To rotate the certificate for the application in ADFS, you will need to have access to the privileged endpoint (PEP), and then update the certificate credential using PowerShell, substituting your own values for the following placeholders: